LibreScore/app-librescore/README.md

 ### Android
 1. Download [LibreScore.apk](https://github.com/LibreScore/app-librescore/releases/latest/download/LibreScore.apk)
 2. Open the APK file to install it
 > Note: a message may appear about Play Protect.
-Click `Install Anyway` at the bottom
+Tap `Install Anyway` at the bottom